 The murder rate also spiked around this time.
 Rosario saw six homicides in a 24-hour period between September 6 and 7.

 On September 30, 2021, Cantero was sentenced to 22 more years for ordering the 2018 attacks on the homes of judicial officials and buildings.
+Since then, however, Cantero’s control of the Monos does not appear to have waned.
+His family remains firmly in control of the gang, as evidenced by the arrest of his younger brother, Dylan, in September 2022.

-In addition to Los Monos’ regular drug sale activities, Cantero has turned violence into one of the group’s most profitable criminal activities.
+In addition to the Monos’ regular drug sale activities, Cantero has turned violence into one of the group’s most profitable criminal activities.
 Through threats, extortion and usurpations, he has reportedly amassed more than 150 properties.
 For example, businessman Leonardo Peiti, handed his clandestine casinos over to Cantero upon receiving death threats.

 Since 2013, Cantero has managed to continue issuing orders from behind bars – a capacity that Cantero has publicly flaunted despite being transferred to six different prisons.
 When asked to declare his profession during a recent court hearing, Cantero boldly responded: “I hire hitmen to shoot judges.”